 Director of Affirmative Action/Americans with Disability Act (ADA) Coordinator is responsible to:

-Assistant Dean for Disability Service is responsible to:
+Assistant Dean of Accessibility is responsible to:

-At the beginning of each academic semester, the Director of Affirmative Action shall ask all faculty, staff and the Assistant Dean of Disability Services will ask all students, if they will require assistance in an emergency.
+At the beginning of each academic semester, the Director of Affirmative Action shall ask all faculty, staff and the Assistant Dean of Accessibility Services will ask all students, if they will require assistance in an emergency.
 Self-identification is voluntary.
 The purpose of the request is to gather information to assist in alerting, evacuating, or sheltering individuals in case of an emergency.